huri000/CrownControl/README.md

 Using `CrownControl` is really simple.

+In your view controller:

 1. Define and bind `CrownAttributes` to a scroll view instance (And optionally customize the attributes).
 2. Instantiate and bind `CrownIndicatorViewController` instance to the `CrownAttributes` instance.
-3. Add `CrownIndicatorViewController` instance to view controllers and views heirarchy.
+3. Define thr crown view controller constraints.
-4. Layout `CrownIndicatorViewController` horizontally and vertically in its superview.
+4. Layout the crown view controller in its parent.

 ```Swift